-This Crockpot Chicken Spaghetti with Rotel is a super easy weeknight slow cooker meal!
+This Crockpot Chicken Spaghetti with Velveeta and Rotel is a super easy weeknight slow cooker meal!
 Just add ingredients and stir for a rich, creamy, slightly spicy pasta dish.

 Why You'll Love This Recipe

+- SUPER SIMPLE.
 This is the perfect recipe to use on a busy weeknight.
 All you do is dump a few ingredients in a Crock Pot and add noodles at the end.
-If you need a low-fuss (and high-flavor) pasta dish, you'll want this one handy!

 Ingredients

-- Velveeta cheese - You can use light Velveeta if desired; it won't change the flavor very much.
+- 1 pound of Velveeta cheese - You can use light Velveeta if desired; it won't change the flavor very much.

-- cream of chicken soup - If desired, cream of mushroom soup can be used instead.
+- 10.5 ounces (1 can) of cream of chicken soup - If desired, cream of mushroom soup can be used instead.

-- Rotel diced tomatoes & green chilies - This ingredient is the star of the show.
+- 20 ounces (2 cans) of Rotel diced tomatoes & green chilies - This ingredient is the star of the show.
 It's going to add the bite you need to the dish.
 I recommend going brand-name for this ingredient - the off-brand diced tomatoes and green chilies never have the same flavor.

 Variations & Additions